HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada > Saskatchewan >

 However, there are critical site-specific technical and managerial concerns that must be resolved before this particular tailings management facility can be recommended.
 Chief among the technical concerns is the need for convincing evidence that operation of the TMF would not result in the contamination of Fox Lake in the long term.
 This concern is exacerbated by a lack of confidence in the managerial and scientific competence of the operator, Cogema.
 In addition, the obvious dismissive attitude of this company for the regulators and their concerns suggests that it would not be appropriate for Cogema, as currently managed, to be given responsibility for constructing and managing this very dangerous radioactive waste disposal facility."

-> View Saskatchewan Environmental Society response to the Panel Report external link (Jan.
+> View Saskatchewan Environmental Society response to the Panel Report (Jan.
 27, 1998)

 The Cigar Lake uranium deposit has geological reserves of 150,000 tonnes of uranium at an extremely high ore grade of 7.8%.
 The deposit cannot be mined by conventional mining techniques, for its high radiation and its location in an unstable geologic formation about 450 meters below ground.
 Therefore, a new mining technology is to be used, which avoids human contact with the ore: First, the ore deposit is artificially frozen to improve its geotechnical stability, then the ore will be extracted by high pressure water jet-boring.
 The ore is crushed and ground underground and then hydraulically pumped to the surface for further treatment.